baccuslab/pyret/docs/quickstart.rst

 For this demo, we'll be using data from a retinal ganglion cell (RGC), whose spike times were recorded using a multi-electrode array.
 (Data courtesy of Lane McIntosh.)
 We'll load the stimulus used in the experiment, as well as the spike times for the cell.
+(This assumes that the current working directory is ``pyret/docs``, which contains the data file used for the tutorial.)

     >>> data_file = h5py.File('tutorial-data.h5', 'r')
     >>> spikes = data_file['spike-times']  # Spike times for one cell